dreamfactorysoftware/df-genie/README.markdown

 **!Version PHP 7.0 not supporting.
 The script will install PHP version 7.2.**
 * If your server has already installed Apache, Nginx or MySQL/MariaDB a script will show warning notification and skip installation/configuration.

-By default, without any keys, a script will install DreamFactory with PHP extensions and Nginx web server **without any database server!**.
+By default, without any keys, a script will install DreamFactory with PHP extensions and Nginx web server **without any database server!**

 As options, the script has next keys: